Personality model

 In their cross-linguistic research, Lee and Ashton discovered a sixth factor that consistently emerges: Honesty-Humility (the H-factor).
 This dimension captures the tendency to be sincere, modest, and fair — as opposed to manipulative, status-seeking, or self-aggrandizing.

 The H-factor demonstrably predicts behavior the Big Five misses: workplace ethics, susceptibility to corruption, narcissism, and other dark triad traits.
 This makes HEXACO especially relevant for anyone who wants to understand their personality in the context of relationships, work, and ethical choices.
+Learn more about the HEXACO test and its six factors.

 HEXACO also redefines the Emotionality factor.
 Neuroticism in the Big Five focuses on emotional instability.
 Emotionality in HEXACO encompasses a broader spectrum: sentimentality, attachment, and the tendency to seek support from others.
 It is a fundamentally different construct, not simply a relabeling.

-From Big Five to a complete portrait
+From Big Five to a Complete Personality Portrait

 Personality — whether you measure it in 5 or 6 dimensions — is only one layer of who you are.
 Your values determine what matters to you.
 Your attachment style colors how you enter relationships.
 Your coping patterns reveal how you handle stress.
 Your basic needs show what you require to thrive.

 Innerscape combines HEXACO with 7 other scientific tests: Schwartz Values, Attachment Style (ECR-R), Coping Styles (Brief COPE), Basic Needs (BPNT), Character Strengths (VIA), Meaning in Life (MLQ), and Self-Esteem (RSES).
+Together they form a complete personality test of 365 questions.

 AI analyzes the connections between all these layers and translates them into a personal report in three parts: The Mirror (recognition), The Depth (thematic analysis), and The Path Forward (concrete steps).
 Not dry score tables, but a story you recognize.